atozsites/varnish-wp-cache/README.markdown

 This section describes how to install the plugin and get it working.

-1. Install the plugin 'Bestwebsite Varnish' through the 'Plugins' menu in WordPress
+1. Install the plugin 'atozsites Varnish' through the 'Plugins' menu in WordPress
 2. Activate the plugin through the 'Plugins' menu in WordPress